QCDHUB/database/wzrv/README.md

 * Observables: (always differental in eta and integrated over pT)
   * SSA: Single-spin asymmetry
   * DSA: Double-spin asymmetry
-* Tables under "Other tables" may not be correct
+* Tables outside of ones currently used may not be correct
+* Double spin asymmetries have not been implemented in the code
+* Single spin asymmetris with W+Z have not been implemented in the code

 ## Tables used in current analyses